 Bridgetown is Barbados’ largest city, filled with British colonial architecture and wonderful natural beauty, including pristine white-sand beaches edged with azure waters.
-Staying on the coast of this beautiful Caribbean island presents the perfect opportunity to explore this, plus the island’s interior, where you can find flower forests or Harrison’s Cave, a breathtaking underground cave system recognised as one of the world’s largest.
+Staying on the coast of this beautiful Caribbean island presents the perfect opportunity to explore this, plus the island’s interior, where you can find flower forests or Harrison’s Cave, a breathtaking cave system recognised as one of the world’s largest.

 Day 3 - Bridgetown (overnight)